gardlt/gardltio/content/posts/how-to-maintain-a-wfh-office.md

 * Taking long drives ( with an audiobook)

 These little rituals; however, small or big help me maintain order and balance.

-Life is short, so in these difficult times, it is important to keep things simple and full of life.
-At this point in my life, I have so many moving pieces running in parallel that it is easy for one to go to unhealthy states either mentally or physically.
-Routines and Environment are critical for a better quality of life and now that we have the time, let us be sure to take care of the things that matter the most.